OFFERINGS FOR GRADUATE AND UNDERGRADUATE STUDENTS

 “My experience here at the Center has already had a huge impact on how I talk and think.
 I listen much better than I used to; I ask questions I never would’ve before.
 I feel much more confident talking about illness and cancer and death than I used to.
 All useful skills in any walk of life…my experience here has influenced my decision to look for opportunities to work with underserved people within my own community.”

-– CHA Capstone Certificate Student
+– Health Advocacy Certificate Student

 Complete course listing